Continuous-Collision-Detection/Sample-Scalable-CCD-Data/README.md

 This repository contains sample ground truth data for "Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm."

-> :notebook: The full dataset will be released soon.
+> :rocket: The full dataset can be found [here](https://archive.nyu.edu/handle/2451/74508)

 ## Directory Structure